 - Empanelment and panel size management: Patients are assigned to a clinician, and clinics actively manage panel size, balancing capacity with demand.

-- Team-based care: Teams composed of clinicians, medical assistants, registered nurses, front desk personnel, and behaviorists are created, with all members responsible for the quality of care.
+- Team-based care: Teams comprised of clinicians, medical assistants, registered nurses, front desk personnel, and behaviorists are created, with all members responsible for the quality of care.

 - Population management: Population management is used to address the needs of various subgroups of the patient population.

 - Continuity and availability of care: Clinicians are required to work a minimum number of hours and days each week to ensure continuity of care, and front desk personnel are trained to encourage continuity in scheduling.